910: The Final Sacrifice

 10W-30 is a common multi-grade motor oil.

-Buy me anything in there with Larry Csonka on it and I’ll pay for it.
+Buy me anything in there with Larry Csonka on it.
+I’ll pay for it.

 See above note.